pine3ree/ProcessLanguageTranslatorPlus/README.md

   admin/setup/language-translator/add/?language_id=1022

 ### Use:
 If you are in the Language Translator [/admin/setup/language-translator/](#) you can see a List of Files which are already translated (in the set language).
 Click Button "Translate New File" to reach the Translate File Selector [/admin/setup/language-translator/add](#).
 Select a not yet translated file from the list.
 Click the Button below to create a translation file and go directly to the Editor.
 Via the Language-Switcher you can easily switch to the Translator of another Language.

 ### Roadmap:
-- To build a Button in Language Translator to download zipped Language-Pack created from the current Edition.
+- providing a Button in the Language Translator to download a zipped Language-Pack created from the current Edition.
 - output of further Information (translation files without original, duplikates)